ivan-pi/orthpol/README.md

 # orthpol

-A package of routines for generating orthogonal polynomials and Gauss-type quadrature rules

-## Description

-This is a modern Fortran frontend to the ORTHPOL package by W. Gautschi [1].
+This is a modern Fortran frontend to the ORTHPOL package for generating orthogonal polynomials and Gauss-type quadrature rules.
+The package was originally developed by W. Gautschi [1].

 The original ORTHPOL code can be found [here](https://www.cs.purdue.edu/archives/2001/wxg/codes/ORTHPOL).
-A copy of the old package for verification purposes can be found in the folder [legacy](./legacy).
-The folder contains an updated Makefile to compile the original tests with gfortran.
+A copy of the old package for verification purposes can be found in the [legacy](./legacy) folder.
+An updated Makefile is provided to compile the original tests using gfortran.

 ## Building orthpol